 — Richard Hart, speaking on the 154th anniversary of the dedication of Oak Ridge Cemetery

 Two key decisions regarding the burial place of President Abraham Lincoln had, and continue to have, momentous effects on the development, growth and historical importance of Springfield.

 The first was when Mary Lincoln changed her mind, for reasons that have never been clearly determined, and chose Springfield as the burial place for her assassinated husband.
 The second was when the National Lincoln Monument Association, an ad-hoc committee created to build the tomb, bowed to Mary’s wishes and agreed to build the monument in Oak Ridge Cemetery.

 The chronology of those decisions was spelled out by Springfield lawyer/historian Richard Hart at a ceremony held May 24, 2014, the 154th anniversary of the cemetery’s dedication.
-Hart’s speech has been republished by the Sangamon County Historical Society.

 The short version is that Mary originally planned to have President Lincoln interred in either Chicago or the U.S. Capitol, in a crypt originally created for George Washington.
 Thanks possibly to intercession by the Lincolns’ eldest son Robert, however, Mary chose Oak Ridge instead.

 Mary then repeatedly rebuffed attempts by Springfield city leaders to build a tomb and monument to President Lincoln on a then-vacant property known as the Mather site (now the location of the Illinois Statehouse).
 Finally, Mary threatened again to have her husband buried permanently in Washington, D.C.
 On June 14, 1865, the directors of the National Lincoln Monument Association grudgingly gave in.
 The argument became known as the “Battle of the Gravesite.”